cloud-native-java-with-k8s-livelessons/misc/README.md

 	* resolving other micro services using Spring Cloud for Kubernetes API directly

 * Packaging for Production (done)
-	* Docker, Buildpacks, KPack, etc.
+	* Building a Docker image with a Dockerfile
+	* Maven plugins like jib and the Spotify Maven plugin
+	* Buildpacks
+	* the Spring Boot Maven plugin
-	* Spring Native and GraalVM
+	* GraalVM

 * Working with the Kubernetes API from Spring